julyndav/Excel/Churn_Analysis/README.md

 ## Key Findings

-<b>Contract type is the dominant churn driver.</b> Month-to-month customers accounted for 88% of all churn — customers without a long-term commitment are far more likely to leave.
+<b>Contract type is the dominant churn driver.</b> Month-to-month customers accounted for 88% of all churn.
+Customers without a long-term commitment are far more likely to leave.
 This single factor outweighs every other variable in the dataset.

 <b>Competitive pressure, not service quality, drives most churn.</b> Competitor-related departures accounted for over $620K in lost revenue.
-By contrast, customer service call volume showed almost no correlation with churn (~4% difference between high- and low-contact groups) — ruling out the common assumption that support experience is the primary churn driver.
+By contrast, customer service call volume showed almost no correlation with churn (~4% difference between high- and low-contact groups) ruling out the common assumption that support experience is the primary churn driver.

 <b>Churn is concentrated, not evenly distributed.</B> Gender showed no meaningful difference in churn rate (1.2%), meaning retention efforts are far better targeted at contract type and competitive positioning than demographic segmentation.
 <p></p>